 Starting our blog on Kathmandu to Chitwan Travel Guide.

-Kathmandu, the capital of Nepal, is centrally located.
+Kathmandu, Nepal's capital, is centrally located.
 It has a long history of kings, monuments, culture, trade, and religion.
 This valley spans 570 square kilometers and is a tourist hub called the "City of Temples."
 It is an open museum for travelers.

 UNESCO Sites of Kathmandu